autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/lidar-camera-calibration/index.md

 touch interactive.launch.xml interactive_sensor_kit.launch.xml
 ```

+### Modifying launch files according to your sensor kit

 We will be modifying these `interactive.launch.xml` and `interactive_sensor_kit.launch.xml` by using TIER IV's sample sensor kit aip_xx1.
 So,
-you should copy the contents of these two files from [aip_x1](https://github.com/tier4/CalibrationTools/tree/tier4/universe/sensor/extrinsic_calibration_manager/launch/aip_xx1) to your created files.
+you should copy the contents of these two files from [aip_xx1](https://github.com/tier4/CalibrationTools/tree/tier4/universe/sensor/extrinsic_calibration_manager/launch/aip_xx1) to your created files.

 Then we will continue with adding vehicle_id and sensor model names to the `interactive.launch.xml`.
 (Optionally, values are not important.
 These parameters will be overridden by launch arguments)